Hell in Christianity: Christian Universalism

-Traditional theology clarifies omnipotence or omni-benevolence to resolve the contradiction.
-Calvinism resolves it by positing a doctrine of limited atonement, which claims that God's love is restricted.
-Only a select number of people are elected to be saved, which includes redemption and purification.
-This demonstrates a special love, and most people (the 'eternally reprobate' or non-elect) are given only common grace and tolerance.
-This bifurcation of grace intends to retain a doctrine of God's omnibenevolence and a doctrine of hell.
-In comparison, Arminianism resolves the contradiction by rejecting divine omnipotence with respect to human will.
+Traditional theology seeks to resolve the apparent contradiction by refining concepts such as omnipotence and omnibenevolence.
+Calvinism addresses this tension through the doctrine of limited atonement, which holds that God’s saving love is restricted to the elect.
+Only a select group is chosen for salvation, which includes redemption and purification.
+This reflects a special form of love, while the majority (the non-elect or “eternally reprobate”) are given only common grace and divine forbearance.
+This bifurcation of grace aims to preserve both a doctrine of God's omnibenevolence and a doctrine of hell.
+By contrast, Arminianism resolves the tension by proposing that God voluntarily limits his providence with respect to human freedom.
 This is commonly referred to as synergism.
-It posits that human beings have an inviolable free will, which allows the choice of accepting or rejecting God's grace.
-Universalists disagree with the third claim, and argue that all people receive salvation.
+It maintains that human beings possess libertarian free will, allowing them to choose whether to accept or reject God’s grace.
+Universalists reject this final limitation and argue instead that salvation is ultimately granted to all people.

 Gnosticism

 Multiple gnostic Christians, such as the Cathars, interpreted hell as a metaphor for this flawed, material world in which human souls have become entrapped.
 Later writers influenced by the gnostic worldview, such as Milton and Blake, interpreted it differently.
 In The Marriage of Heaven and Hell, William Blake is read by certain scholars as implying that hell is similar to heaven, or even preferable to it in terms of being a state in which creative impulses are allowed free rein outside the domination of society, which prefers the limitations of heaven.